ak--47/mpEZTrack/README.md

 my ultimate conclusion on the topic is this:

 > Regardless of your organization's chosen data collection strategy, **someone** is going to have to **manage the schema**.
 All data needs to be organized in order to be leveraged.
-Ideally, **everyone can participate in the taxonomy** so that **everyone who needs the data has some familiarity with it**.
+Ideally, **everyone can participate in the taxonomy** so that **everyone who needs the data has _some_ familiarity with it**.

 this utility aims to find a middle ground between two opposing camps. it removes some of the "gatekeeping" in event-driven analytics, and allows for non-technical users to work through a useful taxonomy in a GUI, using [Mixpanel's governance tools](https://help.mixpanel.com/hc/en-us/articles/360001307806-Lexicon-Overview).
+It's not _precision tracking_ ... but it's also not _auto-capture_

 ### what this is